IBM/Ansible-OpenShift-Provisioning/docs/run-the-playbooks.md

 ### Outcomes
 * The defind compute node will be added or deleted, depends which playbook you have executed.

+## Download Kubeconfig Playbook (download_kubeconfig.yaml)
+### Overview
+* Use this playbook to download the kubeconfig file from the bastion to your local machine.
+* For detailed information, see the [Download Kubeconfig Playbook documentation](download-kubeconfig-playbook.md).

 ## Master Playbook (site.yaml)
 ### Overview
 * Use this playbook to run all required playbooks (0-7) all at once.